MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/configuration-tips.md

-<properties
+---
-   pageTitle="Configure the Visual Studio Tools for Apache Cordova | Cordova" description="description" services="na"
+title: "Configure the Visual Studio Tools for Apache Cordova | Cordova"
-   documentationCenter=""
-   authors="normesta"
-   tags=""/>
-<tags ms.technology="cordova" ms.prod="visual-studio-dev14"
-   ms.service="na"
-   ms.devlang="javascript"
-   ms.topic="article"
-   ms.tgt_pltfrm="mobile-multiple"
-   ms.workload="na"
-   ms.date="09/10/2015"
-   ms.author="normesta"/>
+description: "description"
+services: "na"
+author: "normesta"
+ms.technology: "cordova"
+ms.prod: "visual-studio-dev14"
+ms.service: "na"
+ms.devlang: "javascript"
+ms.topic: "article"
+ms.tgt_pltfrm: "mobile-multiple"
+ms.workload: "na"
+ms.date: "09/10/2015"
+ms.author: "normesta"
+---

 # Configure the Visual Studio Tools for Apache Cordova
 You can download Visual Studio from the [Microsoft Download Center](http://go.microsoft.com/fwlink/p/?linkid=517106).
 Once you have [installed the tools](../first-steps/installation.md), refer to this topic for additional ways to quickly configure, update, or customize the tools for your environment.